 - In July, the resident will spend time learning order verification and distribution system for chemotherapy patients in both inpatient and outpatient settings

-- Remaining nine rotations are broken into six required rotations and three elective rotations
+- Remaining ten rotations are broken into seven required rotations and three elective rotations

 - All rotations are precepted by qualified clinical specialists